 - iii.
-ICE is committed to identifying aliens convicted of serious criminal offenses who are subject to removal in all three category levels, with a priority assigned on the basis of risk to individuals convicted of Level 1 offenses.
-ICE continues to exercise discretion through its field offices in taking enforcement action in cases of aliens convicted of Level 2 and 3 offenses as each situation demands.
-At no time shall this MOA be construed to limit the discretion of ICE in managing detention resources. - C. To facilitate the goals of SC, ICE is partnering with DHS components, including U.S. Citizenship and Immigration Services (USCIS), Customs and Border Protection (CBP) and the US-VISIT Program.
+ICE is committed to identifying aliens convicted of criminal offenses who are subject to removal.
+Based on threats to national security and public safety, ICE continues to exercise discretion in taking enforcement action in cases of aliens identified through biometric interoperability who are subject to removal.
+In addition to prioritizing national security and public safety, ICE prioritizes enforcement involving aliens who are convicted of crimes, fugitives, or have already been deported and have returned again in violation of the law.
+At no time shall this MOA be construed to limit the discretion of ICE in managing detention resources or making enforcement decisions.
+This MOA does not amend the Immigration and Nationality Act. - B. To facilitate the goals of SC, ICE is partnering with DHS components, including U.S. Citizenship and Immigration Services (USCIS), Customs and Border Protection (CBP) and the US-VISIT Program.
 ICE federal interagency partners include the Department of State, Department of Justice (DOJ), Bureau of Prisons, Executive Office for Immigration Review, Executive Office of United States Attorneys, U.S. Marshals Service and FBI CJIS Division.
-Appendix B contains acronyms and abbreviations frequently used in the SC initiative.